webleon/ASUS-X299-Hackintosh/Personal Build/README.md

 * Enable/Disable AGPMInjector.kext

 ### 2. Hit or miss DP/HDMI audio
 DP/HDMI audio sometimes does not work and audio selection is missing from macOS Sound Preferences on consecutive reboots.
-Not sure if this is due to using DP to HDMI adapters as I haven't tried testing with just DP cables attached.
+Not sure if this is due to my DP to HDMI adapters as I haven't tried testing with just DP cables attached.

 ### Workarounds
 After some troubleshooting, I found that keeping a video open in the background seems to prevent kernel panics.
 The video does not have to be continuously playing so I just had a small video clip set to open on login.

-The better workaround I found was to do a device spoof to a 5500XT.
+The better workaround I found was to adjust the Device Properties to device spoof to a 5500XT.

 | Key | Class | Value |
 | :--- | :--- | :--- |